-Is AdBlock Plus’s conflict of interest worth it for the good of the industry, does it address the root of the problem, or are they profiting from rules already enforced by most current ad networks?
+Is Adblock Plus' conflict of interest worth it for the good of the industry, does it address the root of the problem, or are they profiting from rules already enforced by most current ad networks?

-Aside from disruptive pop ups and bandwidth intensive ads that impact page load times, most users site ad irrelevance as a key reason for installing ad blocking software.
+Aside from disruptive pop-ups and bandwidth intensive ads that impact page load times, most users cite ad irrelevance as a key reason for installing ad blocking software.
 This includes ads that are poorly designed and provide no interest for the users viewing them.
-Ad’s by their nature are all disruptive, but what separates good ads from bad ads is the ability to reward the user for their disruption by presenting a relevant, compelling and visually appealing offer.
+Ad’s by their nature are all disruptive, but what separates good ads from bad ads is the ability to reward the user for their disruption by presenting a relevant, compelling, and visually appealing offer.

-AdBlock Plus's guidelines scratch the surface of the problem by only focusing on the size and type of ad (i.e pop up ad, size heavy ad, flash etc.) but do little to address the bigger issue of what is in the ad itself.
+Adblock Plus’ guidelines scratch the surface of the problem by only focusing on the size and type of ad (i.e pop-up ad, size-heavy ad, flash etc.) but do little to address the bigger issue of what is in the ad itself.